Usman Awang: Biography

-Wan Osman was born into a poor peasant family.
-He graduated from 6th grade of his local Malay school.
+Wan Osman was born into a poor peasant family in Johor.
+He graduated from the 6th grade of his local Malay school.
 During the Japanese occupation, he was kidnapped by Japanese soldiers to Singapore to do forced labour there.
 After the war, he joined the police force and served in Johore and Malacca between the years of 1946 to 1951.

 In 1951, he moved to Singapore, where he initially worked as a proofreader and then as a reporter for the newspaper Melayu Raya.
-He later joined the weekly Mingguan Melayu - in 1952, its daily counterpart Utusan Melayu began publishing his first poems and stories on both these newspapers.
-After Malaya's independence in 1957, he lived in Kuala Lumpur and worked in the national language regulatory board, the Dewan Bahasa dan Pustaka until 1985.
+He later joined the weekly Mingguan Melayu in 1952.
+His first poems and stories were published in this newspaper as well as Its daily counterpart Utusan Melayu.
+One of Wan Osman's most well-known pseudonyms was "Tongkat Warrant".
+This was a reference to his days as police officer, combining "warrant" with "tongkat", which is the Malay word for a police stick.